Kalithozhi: Synopsis

-Raghavan's mother tells her son to patch up with Mallika as she truly loves him.
-Raghavan feels sorry and asks Mallika to forgive him.
+Ravi's mother tells her son to patch up with Mallika as she truly loves him.
+Ravi feels sorry and asks Mallika to forgive him.
 His mother sends him back to his new house.

 Ammini, with the baby in hand, attempts suicide by lying on a railway track.
 Thamphi tries to stop her by saying that he loves Ammini more than anyone.
 He takes the baby.
 He steps backwards but when he turns around, Ammini is dead.
-He goes to Raghavan and hands him the baby, saying that Ammini is dead and that they must take care of the child.
-Raghavan refuses to look after the baby, but Thamphi explains he is this baby's father.
+He goes to Ravi and hands him the baby, saying that Ammini is dead and that they must take care of the child.
+Ravi refuses to look after the baby, but Thamphi explains he is this baby's father.
 Thamphi returns home.